 A survey of women's health from the biological, social, economic, and political perspectives, drawing from the interdisciplinary field of public health.
 Prerequisite: 24 credits in ISP, including ITW 101 and QL.

 An interdisciplinary examination of human sexual development and behavior, including reproduction, sexual anatomy, psychosexual development, sexual socialization, values, and various forms of sexual expression.
 This course will explore human sexuality from biological, cultural, legal, and political perspectives.
 Prerequisite: 24 credits in ISP, including ITW 101 and QL.
-Fall, Spring.
+Summer.